russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Take another look at your schedule and the activities on it.
 Are there any that you'd be comfortable swapping out?
 Are some things optional?
 Is there anything in there that you value less than reading?
 If so, then you may have found your solution.

 Another way to go about this is to reduce the amount of time you spend on your other pastimes so that you have more time for reading.
 For instance, if you usually spend an hour watching TV every night, can you cut that back to 30 minutes?
-Doing so would afford you an extra three and a half hours of reading every week, which could amount to several books in a short span of time.
+Doing so would afford you an extra three and a half hours of reading every week, which could amount to a lot of books in a short span of time.

 You may also want to consider cutting down on social media use, as it can be a huge time-sink.
 If you find yourself scrolling aimlessly through Facebook or Instagram, try setting a timer for yourself and only allow yourself to spend 10-15 minutes on the site.
 This way, you can still stay connected without sacrificing too much of your precious reading time.